NethServer/docs/administrator-manual/en/mail.rst

 can be enabled to send email messages by listing their IP address in :guilabel:`Allow relay from IP addresses` text area.

-Moreover, under :guilabel:`Advanced options` it is possible to support very old environments.
+Moreover, under :guilabel:`Advanced options` there are further options:

 * The :guilabel:`Allow relay from trusted networks` option allows any client in the trusted networks to send email messages without any